ABOUT THIS EFFORT

 bringing in a ' nature era'

-The people who head up the programs and projects at Clement Waters have responded to an increasing pandemic-era public interest in the benefits of nature.
-In late 2020 strategic planning sessions revealed clear direction to strengthen volunteering efforts and provide safer-feeling experiences to individuals who haven't felt safe in nature before.
+The people who head up the programs and projects at Clement Waters have responded to an increasing post-pandemic public interest in the benefits of nature.
+In late 2020, strategic planning sessions revealed a clear direction: to strengthen volunteering efforts and provide safer-feeling experiences to individuals who haven't felt safe in nature before.
+We are following that theme in 2022.

 clement – /ˈkle-mənt/ (adj.)
 1. mild, peaceful, calming; 2. merciful.